Independent producers who would like to pitch an idea to a Network must first register to become a supplier.

-Initial proposals should include proposed talent and production staff, a description of the programme (limited to 250 words), together with an estimated programme price.
+Initial proposals should include proposed talent and production staff, a description of the programme (the length will be specified in the Commissioning Brief, usually 250 words), together with an estimated programme price.

 Proposals will be evaluated as described in the brief and either shortlisted or rejected.
 Producers of shortlisted proposals will be invited to refine the ideas and possibly pitch in person.

 Commissioning Briefs - Additional Information